Evercoder/culori/docs/api.md

 All channels are included in the mapping, so you might want to exclude the `alpha` channel from your function, like we do above.

-Returning `undefined` from the function will omit that channel from the resulting color.
+Returning `undefined` or `NaN` from the function will omit that channel from the resulting color.

 #### Built-in mappings